-Enable the necessary changes in the critical areas of family functioning that are the underlying causes for the risk of family dissolution
+- Enable changes in critical areas of family functioning that are the underlying causes

-Develop an emotional and functioning balance in the family so that the family system can cope effectively with any individual member’s intrinsic or unresolvable challenges
+- Develop an emotional and functioning balance in the family so that the family can cope effectively with any individual member’s intrinsic or unresolvable challenges

 How does it work?

-Session schedules get the clinician involved during the most troublesome and difficult times and as they occur.
+- Session schedules during the most troublesome and difficult times and as they occur.

 Who qualifies for FCT services at SouthLight?

-As just a few examples of past FCT clients, our SouthLight FCT team has worked with families experiencing legal charges, substance use, alcohol use, mental health concerns, trauma, domestic violence in the home, loss of a family member, recent suspensions from school, psychiatric hospitalizations, jail time, autism spectrum disorder that interferes with the child’s quality of life, aggressive behavior, oppositional defiance, unemployment, homelessness, and/or an unstable home environment, etc.
+- Families experiencing legal charges, substance use, alcohol use, mental health concerns, trauma, domestic violence in the home, loss of a family member, recent suspensions from school, psychiatric hospitalizations, jail time, autism spectrum disorder that interferes with the child’s quality of life, aggressive behavior, oppositional defiance, unemployment, homelessness, and/or an unstable home environment, and more.